merzann/Project-Anne-s-Language-Retreat/README/README.md

     ![Overview](../README/Media/overview.png)

 - __Video__
   - A short video, done by the owner of the business, at the end of the overview section whets the appetite of the user for more.
   - The video shows the user the beauty of the area they are going to travel and how easy it is to combine activities with points of interested

     ![Video](../README/Media/video_activities_in_waterville.png)

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Anne's Language Retreat.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media and also includes the address and contact details for the business.
+  - The footer is valuable to the user as it encourages them to keep connected via social media.
+  - The footer also includes the address and contact details for the business.
+  - Both, the logo and the email address are clickable to provide another spot for the user to either return to the homepage or send an email to the business.
+The hyperlink linked to the logo will open to a new tab, the hyperlink linked to the email address connects to the email app on the user's device.

       ![Footer](../README/Media/footer.png)